LukeGrahamLandry/franca/devlog.md

+##

+use atlas for logos. before i wasflipping by rotating but that flips the whole texture which moves the individual images of the atlas around. need to just flip each one. was confused about how chess is doing it. right swapping v1,v2 so it interpolates in the other direction (chess has y1,y2 swapped but that's the same because they just matter relative to eachother)

 ## (May 13)

 im making this too complicated. just going to write down what i thought about and come back later.